DPRM: A Plug-in Doob h transform-induced Token-Ordering Module for Discrete Diffusion Models: Introduction

-We evaluate DPRM as a matched plug-in intervention in seven settings, spanning natural-language pretraining, reasoning post-training, test-time scaling, protein diffusion, single-cell diffusion, molecular diffusion, and DNA reward optimization.
-In all cases, we keep the host model, objective, and data pipeline fixed as much as possible, and modify only the ordering controller.
-The results show both consistent gains and meaningful trade-offs.
-In natural-language tasks, DPRM-PUMA improves the GSM8K validation mean from \(29.34\) to \(34.27\) (\(+16.8\%\)); DMPO-DPRM improves MATH Hard from \(44.3\) to \(47.9\) (\(+8.1\%\)) and Countdown Hard from \(29.6\) to \(33.4\) (\(+12.8\%\)); and DPRM-Prism improves GSM8K voted accuracy from \(82.41\) to \(83.85\) (\(+1.44\) points).
-In scientific domains, ordering changes the performance frontier: DPLM ordering variants reduce forward-folding RMSD from \(35.47\) to \(29.43\) (\(-17.0\%\)) and improve TM-score from \(0.3071\) to \(0.3321\) (\(+8.1\%\)); DPRM-DCM improves token recovery from \(63.97\%\) to \(75.92\%\) and zero-expression accuracy from \(78.39\%\) to \(99.90\%\); DPRM-GenMol improves linker validity from \(0.142\) to \(0.429\) and scaffold quality from \(0.429\) to \(0.712\); and DPRM-SDPO raises HepG2 scores while preserving more ATAC and k-mer quality than confidence-only progressive ordering.
-These findings support the central claim of the paper: token ordering is a reusable control axis for diffusion language models and adjacent masked discrete diffusion systems, sometimes yielding direct accuracy gains and sometimes exposing controllable domain-specific trade-offs.
-Additional Related Work is defered to Appendix \ref{sec:add_related}.
+We evaluate nine host settings: natural-language pretraining, reasoning post-training, test-time scaling, protein diffusion, single-cell diffusion, molecular diffusion, DNA reward optimization, text-to-image visual-token generation, and image-conditioned vision-language decoding.
+DPRM-PUMA improves the shared-checkpoint GSM8K mean from \(29.34\) to \(34.27\); DMPO-DPRM improves MATH Hard from \(44.3\) to \(47.9\) and Countdown Hard from \(29.6\) to \(33.4\); DPRM-Prism improves GSM8K voted accuracy from \(82.41\) to \(83.85\) with higher NFE; DPRM(random)-SDPO improves the DNA total metric from \(1.141\) to \(2.119\); DPRM-confidence improves Omni-Diffusion CLIP-L/14 cosine from \(0.24744\) to \(0.24915\) and LLaDA-V AI2D accuracy from \(0.658\) to \(0.692\).
+Other rows are deliberately mixed: DPLM is near-tied or non-reward-tilt-favorable, GenMol is metric-specific, and LLaDA-V RealWorldQA favors confidence-progressive decoding.
+These outcomes support a precise claim: token order is a reusable control axis, and reward-tilted DPRM helps when the bucketized conditional utility is covered and aligned with the task.
+Extended related work is deferred to Appendix~\ref{sec:add_related}.